 In music notation, the key signature tells the musician which notes to play sharp or flat.
 If you are playing a song in a certain key, the same notes will be sharp or flat during the entire song.
 The same notes appear numerous times throughout songs – having to write flats major or sharps every time a certain note appears can be a tedious process.

 Instead, a key is placed at the beginning of the music in the key signature.
-The reader is expected to remember to sharp or flat those notes as he or she plays.
+The reader is expected to remember to sharpen or flatten those notes as he or she plays.

-Below is a table that is referenced from musicnotes website (thank you) which illustrates the relationship of the 12 different notes and their relative key signatures.
+Below is a table that is referenced from the music notes website (thank you) which illustrates the relationship between the 12 different notes and their relative key signatures.

-There is a certain order that a note or pitch that is not a part of the scale is written in a key signature.
-If you have studied the circle of fifths than this will not be news to you.
+There is a certain order in which a note or pitch that is not a part of the scale is written in a key signature.
+If you have studied the circle of fifths then this will not be news to you.
 If you are unaware of the pattern, there are two easy rhymes to help you remember: